Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 figure out if that's something that needs to be done.
 I don't really understand the comment, though.

-Why is both the RTC and the hardware watchdog controlling the transmit shutdown?
-It would seem only one or the other would be necessary.

 The RX input filter can probably do the impedance adjustment for the LNA, but I'm not sure how to calculate that.
 There's an impedance matching circuit in there now, removing it would save two parts.